|

 Self reported sleep duration and weight control strategies among US high school students

-Page history last edited by Dolores Skowronek 7 years ago
+Page history last edited by Dolores Skowronek 8 years, 8 months ago

 Wheaton, A. G., Perry, G. S., Chapman, D. P., & Croft, J. B. (2013).
 Self-reported sleep duration and weight-control strategies among U.S. high school students.
 Sleep, 36(8), 1139-45.